Trinidad and Tobago at the 2008 Summer Olympics: Men's 50 meters freestyle

 George Bovell also competed in the men's 50 meters freestyle on Trinidad and Tobago's behalf.
 Bovell had not previously competed in the event, although he advanced further in it than in the men's 100 meters freestyle while in Beijing.
 During the August 14 preliminary round, George Bovell competed in the 11th heat.
-He swam the event in 21.77 seconds, placing second ahead of the United States' Garrett Weber-Gale (21.95 seconds) and behind Brazil's Cesar Cielo Filho (21.47 seconds).
+He swam the event in 21.77 seconds, placing second ahead of the United States' Garrett Weber-Gale (21.95 seconds) and behind Brazil's César Cielo Filho (21.47 seconds).
 Filho set an Olympic record during his participation in Bovell's preliminary heat.
 Out of the event's 97 participants, George Bovell placed sixth.
 He advanced to the semifinals.

 Bovell competed in the first heat during the August 14 semifinal round.
 He finished the race in 21.86 seconds, placing sixth out of the eight heat athletes.
 George Bovell placed ahead of South Africa's Gideon Louw (21.97 seconds) and behind Croatia's Duje Draganja (21.85 seconds).
 The heat leaders were Brazil's Filho (21.34 seconds), who again set an Olympic record with his performance, and Sweden's Stefan Nystrand (21.71 seconds).
 Overall, George Bovell placed 11th out of the 16 progressing athletes.
 He did not advance to the final round.